CaireneA/p-p-2/README.md

 ### The Home Page

-The home page is the main interface of the application.
-It displays a countdown timer, input fields for hours, minutes, and seconds, and four control buttons: start, pause, resume, and reset.
+The home page is the command center for the application.
+It presents you with a countdown timer, fields to input hours, minutes, and seconds, and four control buttons: start, pause, resume, and reset.

 ### Future Implementations